raygun101/MarkupKit/README.md

 * `tableView:willDeselectRowAtIndexPath:`
 * `tableView:didDeselectRowAtIndexPath:`
 * `tableView:editActionsForRowAtIndexPath:`
+* `tableView:canFocusRowAtIndexPath:`

+Note that `tableView:canFocusRowAtIndexPath:` is called only when the table view's selection mode is set to `LMTableViewSelectionModeDefault`.
+Otherwise, the row is automatically focusable.

 ### Custom Cell Content
 The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.